evanchow02/evanchow02.github.io/docs/_interests/2_cooking.md

   - image: assets/img/additional_interests/cooking/shrimp_fried_rice.jpg
     video: assets/img/additional_interests/cooking/shrimp_fried_rice.mp4
     alt: shrimp fried rice
     description: "**Shrimp Fried Rice**  \nMom's famous shrimp fried rice!
 For as long as I can remember, the Panda Express style wok has been a staple kitchen appliance in our household.
 Growing up, I was fortunate enough to enjoy all types of Chinese stir fry dishes with fried rice always being a family and friend favorite.
 The shrimp fried rice had a nice char and smokey flavor from the high heat of the wok and the onions and carrots added a balanced sweetness.
-Even though a seasoned wok adds an unique depth of flavor to the dish, the secret ingredient to my mom's fried rice is white pepper.
-When I cook fried rice it is often rare that I have access to a wok, but by simply adding white pepper my fried rice is elevated and I am reminded of home.  \n**Rating: 9.5/10**"
+Even though a seasoned wok adds a unique depth of flavor to the dish, the secret ingredient to my mom's fried rice is white pepper.
+When I cook fried rice, it is often rare that I have access to a wok, but by simply adding white pepper my fried rice is elevated and I am reminded of home.  \n**Rating: 9.5/10**"

 ---